S-VHS: Hardware

-S-VHS video cassette recorders (VCRs) and cassette tapes are nearly identical in appearance and operation, and backward compatible with VHS.
-VHS VCRs cannot play back S-VHS recordings at all but can record onto an S-VHS tape in the basic VHS format.
-Newer VHS VCRs, depending upon their specification, offered a feature called S-VHS quasi-playback or Super Quasi-Play Back, abbreviated to SQPB.
-SQPB lets basic VHS players view (but not record) S-VHS recordings, though reduced to the lesser VHS quality.
-This feature is useful for viewing S-VHS camcorder recordings that use either the full-size S-VHS cassette or the smaller S-VHS-C cassette.
+Videocassette recorders (VCRs) and cassette tapes for S-VHS are nearly identical in appearance and operation with VHS—as well as being backward compatible with VHS.
+VHS VCRs cannot play S-VHS recordings, but they can record onto an S-VHS tape in basic VHS format.
+Newer VHS VCRs, depending upon their specifications, offered a feature called S-VHS quasi-playback or Super Quasi-Play Back, abbreviated to SQPB.
+SQPB lets basic VHS players display (but not record) S-VHS recordings, though reduced to the lower VHS quality.
+This feature is useful for viewing S-VHS camcorder recordings that use either full-sized S-VHS cassettes or smaller S-VHS-C cassettes.

-Later model S-VHS VCRs offered a recording option called S-VHS ET, which allowed SVHS VCRs to record on VHS tape.
-S-VHS ET is a further modification of the VHS standards that permitted near S-VHS quality recordings on more common and less expensive basic VHS tapes.
+Later-model S-VHS VCRs offer a recording option called S-VHS ET, which allows S-VHS VCRs to record on VHS tape.
+S-VHS ET is a further modification of VHS standards that permits near S-VHS quality recordings on more common and less expensive basic VHS tapes.
 S-VHS ET recordings can be viewed on most SQPB-equipped VHS VCRs and S-VHS VCRs.

-To get the most benefit from S-VHS, a direct video connection to the monitor or TV is required, ideally via an S-Video connector and/or S-Video enabled SCART.
+To benefit most from S-VHS, a direct video connection to the monitor or television is required, ideally via an S-Video connector and/or S-Video-enabled SCART.